 The Priscilla's Well Preserve was the first KFA recognized by the USFWS as contributing to a listed karst invertebrate species recovery.
-The Priscilla's Well KFA is 51.5 acres and is generally located between Ronald W. Reagan Boulevard and a residential portion of the Sun City development (Figure 16).
-Priscilla's Well Cave is documented to contain both the Bone Cave harvestman and Batrisodes cryptotexanus; whereas Priscilla's Cave is documented to have the Bone Cave harvestman (Verdoorn 1994).
-The KFA entirely encompasses a 13.4-acre area proposed as a preserve in the 1994 management plan for Sun City Georgetown (Verdoorn 1994).
-Priscilla's Well Cave was biologically monitored for five years between 1995 and 2000, and Batrisodes cryptotexanus was found on nine out of 16 sampling occasions.
+The Priscilla's Well KFA (Table 15) is 51.5 acres and is generally located between Ronald W. Reagan Boulevard and a residential portion of the Sun City development (Figure 16).
+Priscilla's Well Cave is documented to contain both the Bone Cave harvestman and Dragonfly Cave mold beetle; Priscilla's Cave is documented to have the Bone Cave harvestman (Verdoorn 1994).
+USFWS (2018b) does not list Yearwood Gold Mine as a Bone Cave harvestman locality.
+The KFA encompasses a 13.4-acre area proposed as a preserve in the 1994 management plan for Sun City Georgetown (Verdoorn 1994).
+Priscilla's Well Cave was biologically monitored for 5 years between 1995 and 2000, and Batrisodes cryptotexanus was found on nine out of 16 sampling occasions.
 Priscilla's Cave was not biologically monitored beyond the initial Sun City investigation.
-Batrisodes cryptotexanus may also be found within Priscilla's Cave with continued monitoring given the two cave's proximity and similarity.
+Batrisodes cryptotexanus may also be found within Priscilla's Cave with continued monitoring, given the two caves' proximity and similarity.
 The Priscilla's Well KFA is generally in "natural" condition, consisting of a mixed woodland/grassland mosaic.
 Cattle grazing at this location has officially ceased; however, few neighboring animals do make it onto the Priscilla's Well KFA through fence breaks.
-These incidents are relatively rare and are rectified as soon as possible.
 Fencing and signage are placed to restrict cave and KFA access.
 Cave gates are present on both Priscilla's Well Cave and Priscilla's Cave.
+Yearwood Gold Mine is not currently monitored or gated.

-Priscilla's Well KFA proximity to Ronald Reagan Boulevard has prompted concern that a spill or other catastrophic event adjacent to the preserve could negatively impact the cave ecosystem contained within the property.
-However, the road itself is down gradient from the both caves and guardrails have been installed to prevent vehicles carrying fuel (or other contaminants) from accidentally crashing into Priscilla's Well KFA; therefore, impact from such an event is unlikely.
-Photograph 26 shows three existing best management practices along Ronald Reagan Boulevard adjacent Priscilla's Well KFA: KFA fence (right), rock gabions to slow stormwater moving off Ronald Reagan Boulevard (center), and guardrails to help prevent vehicular accidents from negatively impacting the Priscilla's Well KFA (upper left).
+The proximity of Priscilla's Well KFA to Ronald Reagan Boulevard has prompted concern that a spill or other catastrophic event adjacent to the preserve could negatively impact the cave ecosystem contained within the property.
+However, the road itself is down gradient from both caves and guardrails have been installed to prevent vehicles carrying fuel (or other contaminants) from accidentally crashing into Priscilla's Well KFA; therefore, impact from such an event is unlikely.
+Photograph 26 shows the following three existing best management practices along Ronald Reagan Boulevard adjacent to Priscilla's Well KFA: KFA fence, rock gabions to slow stormwater moving off Ronald Reagan Boulevard, and guardrails to help prevent vehicular accidents from negatively impacting the Priscilla's Well KFA.